-The proposed works will require the removal of some areas of native vegetation (seven trees in total) (Figure 1).
-The City have applied for a clearing permit from the state Department of Water and Environmental Regulation (DWER) (CPS 8695/1) but are also in the process of determining if any Matters of National Environmental Significance (MNES) as defined under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) will be compromised by the action proceeding.
+The City will be applying for a clearing permit from the state Department of Water and Environmental Regulation (DWER) but are also in the process of determining if any Matters of National Environmental Significance (MNES) as defined under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) will be compromised by the action proceeding.

-An initial assessment of the area general area by the City identified the presence of potential black cockatoo habitat (in this case, marri trees (Corymbia calophylla)) and possible western ringtail possum (WRP - Pseudocheirus occidentalis) habitat (i.e. peppermint trees (Agonis flexuosa).
+An initial assessment of the area general area by the City identified the presence of potential black cockatoo habitat and possible western ringtail possum (WRP - Pseudocheirus occidentalis) habitat (in both cases in the fro of marri trees (Corymbia calophylla)).